jxnpass/jxnpass.github.io/index.md

 Your repository can be classified in such a way that employers can see what kind of work you did, all in a quick summary.
 For example, did you use a deep learning algorithm to fit your data?
 Did you tap into a database using SQL?
 Did your project involve using Python packages in statistics?
 Did you dive into topics in aviation, finance, psychology, engineering, or any other industry?
 Whatever you decide to do, simplify it enough for others to know what was involved generally in your data project.

 My Advice on Configuring Topics:
 * Keep the number of topics you list minimal.
 While it widens the depth by which it pops up on a search feed, it complicates the about section of your repo.
-Know those annoying social media posts with 30 hashtags?
-Don't be one of those people.
+Know those annoying social media posts with 30+ hashtags?
+Don't be one of those people
-* Best way to maximize the efficiency of the topics section is to have one each listing the programming language(s), project topic/industry, main modelling technique(s), and one read simply as "data-science" or "data-analysis."
+* Best way to maximize the efficiency of the topics section is to have one each listing the programming language(s), project topic/industry, main modelling technique(s), and one read simply as "data-science" or "data-analysis"
 * Check out GitHub's [Trending](https://github.com/trending) and [Popular Topics](https://github.com/topics) to see what kind of projects people are most excited about.
-Your recruiter will be impressed if your work is matching trends within the coding community.
+Your recruiter will be impressed if your work is matching trends within the coding community

 ## Step 5: Link GitHub to Your LinkedIn Profile and Resume/CV